curtlsmith/KUREAS/README.md

   - Configurable scatter plot of any two importance measures with labeled data points
 - **FMEA editor** — full-screen modal with SSC list and auto-generated Mermaid.js FMEA block diagrams; add effects, severity, detection, and mitigation fields per failure mode
 - **P&ID editor** — full-screen Piping and Instrumentation Diagram editor with SSC icons based upon the ISA5.1 P&ID symbol standard
+- **Reliability Designer™** — A way to quickly modify component failure probabilities (higher or lower) and see the impact on the overall system.
+Then, for an adjusted component probability, there is an estimate (using Bayesian inference) of how many tests would be required to meet that reliability target with 95% probability.
 - **Supercomponents** — group SSCs into logical assemblies for organization
 - **Common-Cause Failures** — automatically apply a beta-factor based CCF events to cut sets
 - **Comparison** — Compare two system designs to support risk-informed decision making